 Positions range from clerical work to lab assistants to reading, math, and science tutors for elementary school-aged children.
 Here is a list to use as a guide to the types of positions available, a brief description of duties, and pay ranges.

-For other questions regarding FWS, please contact the FWS coordinator, Brandon Bray, at firstname.lastname@example.org or at 404.894.1962.
+For other questions regarding FWS, please contact our FWS team at email@example.com.

 This website last updated/reviewed on 08/01/18